University of Notre Dame Australia: Institute for Health Research

 The Institute for Health Research is Notre Dame's research institute in health and biomedical science.
 Its stated aim is to "[improve] the health and quality of life of vulnerable persons".
 Its research themes include areas of bone health, cancer research, cardiology, chronic conditions, developmental disorders, disability, homelessness, motor disorders, musculoskeletal injuries, psychiatry, ageing and palliative care among others.
 The university is also one of the partners of the Raine Study, one of the largest cohorts in the world examining pregnancy, childhood, adolescence and early adulthood.
 It also runs the National Echo Database Australia, the largest database of echocardiograms to date.
-As of 2025, its director was psychiatrist and epidemiologist Osvaldo P. Almeida.

 Nulungu Research Institute

 The Nulungu Research Institute is a research institute with the stated aim to conduct "research which is transformative, decolonising and of value to Aboriginal people" that "provides an Indigenous research and academic focus for the entire University".
 Its key research areas are Aboriginal Wellbeing; Culture Country and Language; Transformational Education; Policy, Practice and Evaluation; and Sustainable Lifeways and Social Justice.
 Nulungu, which translates to "meeting place", is named after a waterhole that served as a pre-colonial meeting place for Aboriginal groups in the nearby Roebuck Plains.
 Indigenous Australian culture, (Note: Indigenous Australians refer to both Aboriginal and Torres Strait Islander Australians.) history, knowledge, perspectives and practices are central to the institute and its research.
 It runs on an open access basis and follows The Nulungu Way, a set of principles based on community, transparency and respect which acts as its framework.
-As of 2025, its director was historian and archaeologist Melissa Marshall.

 Library system

-Notre Dame has five libraries that are spread across its three campuses.
+Notre Dame has five libraries that are spread across four cities.
 In addition to its own collections, staff and students at the university have online access to journals and other electronic resources.
 It also has reciprocal borrowing arrangements with other university libraries in Australia and New Zealand (Note: Excludes the University of Auckland, which is not a participant in the University Libraries Australia and New Zealand (ULANZ) borrowing scheme.) and participates in the AARNet Eduroam Wi-Fi roaming service.

-In Fremantle, libraries include the main St Teresa's Library and the Galvin Medical Library.
-Libraries on the Sydney campus include St Benedict's Library on the Broadway site and the Benedict XVI Medical Library on the Darlinghurst site.
-The Broome Campus Library is the sole library on the Broome campus.
+In Western Australia, libraries include the Michael JM Wright Library in Fremantle and the Broome Campus Library in Broome.
+In Sydney, libraries include St Benedict's Library on the Blackfriars site and the Benedict XVI Medical Library on the Darlinghurst site.